-A fourteen-day Culinary Tour of China, with an enthusiastic native Chinese food blogger, exploring some of China’s most diverse gastronomic traditions and culture.
+A 14-day Culinary Tour of China, with an enthusiastic native Chinese food blogger, exploring some of China’s most diverse gastronomic traditions and culture.

-After a fantastic two years organizing my Culinary Tours of China, I’m excited to introduce my 2020 program which I’ve tweaked to offer an even better experience: more food related activities and a more relaxed schedule.
+After a fantastic two years organizing my Culinary Tours of China, I’m excited to introduce my 2020 program which I’ve tweaked to offer an even better experience: more food-related activities and a more relaxed schedule.
 I’ve taken on board my previous tour members’ valuable feedback.
-My own experiences on tour and further research over the past two years has also influenced my 2020 program.
+My own experiences on tour and further research over the past two years have also influenced my 2020 program.

 The new program embraces my original idea of providing a small group of participants with ample opportunities to explore Chinese cuisine first hand in several distinct regions.
 As always, I will be your guide and companion (Read more about me) throughout the 14-day journey, together with my trusted assistant Jo.

 To learn more about my previous Culinary Tours of China, please scroll down to read testimonials from some of my tour members.

 May Tour: 5th-18th May 2020 October Tour: 11th-24th Oct 2020

 Note: Due to the outbreak of Covid-19, my 2020 tours were canceled.

 Maximum 10 persons

 Beijing — Lanzhou — Xi’an — Chengdu — Shanghai

 Our exclusive culinary tour of China will start in BEIJING, where I spent several years as a local journalist and a city I know intimately.
 We will explore the culinary delights of this ancient capital and visit some of its most important cultural heritage sites.